hsnaydd/buttono/README.md

 # Buttono

-Buttono is sass mixin based on BEM naming convention.
+Buttono is a sass mixin based on BEM naming convention.
 It helps you to create nice buttons in an easy way.

 ## Demo